acaryca/init-nextjs/README.md

-# ACARY Next.js Initializer
+# init-nextjs

-A Tool that sets up a Next.js project with a pre-configured folder structure and essential files.
+A tool that sets up a Next.js project with a ready-made folder structure and key files.

 ## Features